 We are currently prototyping a WiFi Thermostat.
 In January 2025 my Honeywell thermostat stopped working.
-The temporary solution (first prototype, shown on the left) consisted of a Raspberry Pi Pico W microcontroller board and a relay board that I had on hand.
-While we are working to develop successive generations of hardware, this is mostly a software project (firmware, setup interface and display) and that is where most of our effort is focused.
+The temporary solution (first prototype) consisted of a Raspberry Pi Pico W microcontroller board and a relay board that I had on hand.
+A more recent prototype is shown on the left.
+It is kind of a mess right now but it runs my furnace the way I want.

-Things I did not like about the old (commercial) thermostat include:
+Things I did not like about my commercial thermostat include:

 1. That it ran off of battery power so the batteries needed to be replaced periodically.